OdiaGenAI/Indic_LLM_Resource_Catalog/README.md

 #### Hindi
 * <a href="https://huggingface.co/datasets/OdiaGenAI/hindi_alpaca_dolly_67k_formatted">hindi_alpaca_dolly_67k_formatted</a>: This dataset is translated from open-source Alpaca_Dolly instruction sets.
 * <a href="https://huggingface.co/datasets/OdiaGenAI/instruction_set_hindi_1035">instruction_set_hindi_1035</a>: The dataset has been created using OliveFarm web application.
-The domains have been covered in this dataset are: Art, Sports (Cricket, Football, Olympics), Politics, History, Cooking, Environment, Music
+The domains that have been covered in this dataset are Art, Sports (Cricket, Football, Olympics), Politics, History, Cooking, Environment, and Music.

+#### Kannada
+* <a href="https://huggingface.co/datasets/Tensoic/airoboros-3.2_kn">airoboros-3.2_kn</a>: This dataset contains 35.5k number of Kannada instruction (input, instruction, output) sets.
+*

 ### Foundation LLM